RLittlesII/rodneylittlesii/drafts/posts/null-is-the-absence-of-a-thing.md

 ## Turn on C# nullability warnings as errors

 Read the list of [nullable warnings](https://learn.microsoft.com/en-us/dotnet/csharp/language-reference/compiler-messages/nullable-warnings) and chose which ones you want to make errors.
-I don't have a recommendation, I am still learning it depends on the code
+I don't have a recommendation, I am still learning it depends on the code base which errors matter.

 ## Don't use Null Reference Exceptions as your catch all unhandled exception, it's not exceptional, you control it

+Inpsect objects that have _nullability_.
+Do not allow `NullReferenceException` to run rampant.
+They are not exceptional, nor are they informative.

 ## Don't use nullable enums, rather default the enum with a `None` or `NA` or even `Default`

-## `!` operator seems like a good idea, but it defeats the purpose of the effort, use it sparringly
+If you are using an `enum` I would suggest using a default value of `None` or `NA` for your `enum `.
+This will allow you to inspect anything as default

+## Avoid `!` operator
+At first glance this operator seems like a good idea, but it defeats the purpose of the effort.
+This operator tells the compiler that you got it.
+You know that the compiler may _think_ it can be `null`, but you know it can't.
+This operator defeats the purpose of turning on this language feature in most places.
+The whole reason we are turning on the feature is so the compiler can help us identify potential `NullReferenceException`.
+Instead we use `!` all over the place and still end up with those exceptions.
+Use it sparingly.
+Initialization and in LINQ lambdas are the main places I find myself using it.

 ## Pay attention to methods that return null but could benefit from returning a `default`

 - `IEnumerable<T>?` => `[]`

 ## for Dtos use `init` if you prefer object initialization syntax

+Some developers prefer constructors,  some object initialization.
+If you prefer object initialization for concerns like data transfer objects, condsider using the `init` keyword.
+This will signal to the compiler that the object can should be initialized with a value, and that the value should not be null, because you cannot set it again after it has received it's initial value.

 ## Links